 - Keep reaching for your instincts.
 Take your time.
 Even take a breath.
 Think back to what you would say if you were thinking clearly, free from all that new information that is cluttering your brain.
 Listen to your inner thoughts, they are in there.
 Too many times people fail because “they went along with it even though they didn’t like it”.
 The problem is that sometimes your instincts are hidden away.
 You get confused, you feel the pressure to get things done and you’ve got everyone telling you to go for it.
 You get scared because you’re worried about getting promoted and want to do the ‘right thing’.
 But your gut is telling you it’s just not right.
 My rule is simple: if you don’t love the work, how do you expect the consumer to love your brand.
 The worst type of marketer is someone who says “I never liked the brief” or “I never liked the ad”.
 If you blame your agency or team after the fact, I have a word for people like you: “useless”.

-- Questions are a source of power.
+- Use questions as a source of power.
 When you’re new to marketing, ask “how do i do this?”
 When you’re a Leader, ask your experts “what do you think we should do?”
 And at the executive level, steer the team by being the one that challenges with well thought strategic questions that make your team think, push for their instincts and make good decisions.

 - Make sure your idiot curve ONLY lasts 90 days.
 The more you push yourself to learn as much as you can in that short 90 day window, allows you to be able to do the job at the end of the 90 days.
 As you look at the curve again, you have to be as smart at day 90 as you were at day 1.
 If you are three years into a job and saying “how do i do this?”, it won’t be pretty.
 Trust me, I’ve managed some, worked along side others and even worked for a few whose idiot curve seemed to last for years.
 Eventually, it caught up to them.

 Don’t fight the Idiot Curve.
 We all face it.
 Ride it.
 Learn from it.
-And go beyond It.
+And then get beyond It.

 To read a presentation on Brand Management Careers: